 These trains do not run on the same lines as the other trains.
 They come and go from a different station, not Napoli Centrale, Naple’s main train station.
 You can easily reach the Circumvisuviana Train Station from Napoli Centrale via an underground walk way, just follow the signs.

 The Lido Line operated by Rome’s ATAC is the only train that will take you Ostia Antica.
-It does not run on the same lines as the state trains do but the easiest way to catch this train is from the Piramide Metro Station (serviced by Metro line B).
+It does not run on the same lines as the state trains do.
+The easiest way to catch this train is from the Piramide Metro Station (serviced by Metro line B).
 The metro and train station are combined here.
 You can purchase train tickets from the station or tobacco shop.
 It cost 1.50 Euro each way or it is covered by the Metro Day pass.

 The choice of which class to travel is entirely up to you and your budget.
 Second class tickets are comfortable enough for most people, after all you will reach your destination at the same time as first class passengers.
 First class seats are generally wider and more plush than second class seats, some first class seats even recline and have footrests.
 First class passengers are served complimentary beverages on high-speed trains.
 Traveling first class is a nice upgrade if it fits your budget.